abdllhcay/pkgscan/README.md

 Usage: pkgscan [COMMAND] [OPTION]

-  show       Print packages to standard output.
+  list       Print packages to standard output.
 Type -h for more options. export     Export package list.
 Type -h for more options. help       Display more information on a specific command. version    Display version information.